Learn to be more resilient in uncertain times with these ideas to give you more flexibility on a budget.

 With the earthquakes, droughts, tsunamis, and riots that are going on in the world, plus the unsettled economy it seems that its only a matter of time before you will need to draw on your resilience quota.
 In 2010 our community was cut off for 5 days from the outside world due to avalanches that closed the highway from Alberta, the Okanagan, and Vancouver.
 In 2 days the grocery stores were short of fresh food and by the end of the ordeal many staples were missing from the shelves.
 Most in our community weren’t prepared.

 This summer is a good time to prepare to weather any short term disruption in supplies or services.
-Here’s a dozen ways that you can become more resilient.
+Here’s a dozen ways that you to be more resilient.
 Most don’t cost any extra money but will take some planning time.
 Others will cost you a bit more right now but over the year will save you money.

 1. Have 1 month of food and medication in your house at all times